josuec8a/AspNetCore.Docs/aspnetcore/grpc/test-apps.md

   * `Greeter` is a service implemented by the app.
   * `ServerReflection` is the service added by the `Grpc.AspNetCore.Server.Reflection` package.

-Combine `describe` with a name to view its detail:
+Combine `describe` with a service, method or message name to view its detail:

 ```powershell
 > grpcurl.exe localhost:5001 describe greet.HelloRequest